 You might think, after watching Planet of the Apes, that a town run by monkeys would be a relatively civilized and peaceful place.
 The reality couldn’t be further from the myth.
 The monkeys in Lopburi constantly scrap amongst themselves, make love (probably not the right expression) on rooftops and harass humans with any semblance of food.
 I know, I know, monkeys aren’t technically apes and Lopburi isn’t technically run by monkeys, but it does sometimes seem that way.
-Throw in a scattering of ancient ruins and you end up with one of Thailand’s most intriguing towns.
+Throw in a handful of ancient ruins and you end up with one of Thailand’s most intriguing towns.

 Prang Sam Yot (The Monkey Temple)